About Junk Mailer

 This part matters just as much as what the product is.
 Junk Mailer is not meant to function like an old junk-style spam tool.
 It is positioned as a topic-focused inbox utility built around user-selected interests and a dedicated email setup.

-Junk Mailer is not built to send random junk, create chaos in a primary inbox, or act as a spray-and-pray spam utility.
-The intended use is a dedicated email address that a user chooses to turn into a niche content feed around one subject or category.
+Junk Mailer is not built to target other people, create harassment, flood someone else’s inbox, or act as a spam utility.
+The intended use is a dedicated email address that a user owns or is authorized to use.

 The product is meant to feel directional.
-A user is choosing a topic lane and building a dedicated inbox around that lane.
+A user chooses a topic lane and builds a dedicated inbox around that lane.
 That difference matters.
 The goal is a more intentional inbox experience, not meaningless clutter for the sake of volume.

 A lot of inbox tools historically leaned into the idea of “junk” as noise.
 Junk Mailer takes a different angle.
 The core idea is to give users the “junk” they actually want — meaning a more active inbox built around interests, categories, and niche information streams they choose on purpose.